Speech-Interaction-Technology-Aalto-U/itsp/Transmission/Design_goals.md

 -   *Delay* in the communication path, end-to-end, should be within reasonable limits (e.g. below 150 ms).
 A higher delay can impede the naturalness of a dialogue.
--   *Noisyness* caused by low-accuracy quantization and background noises should be minimized.
+-   *Noisiness* caused by low-accuracy quantization and background noises should be minimized.
--   *Distortions* of the speech signal to the amount the original signal is perceived to be changed by the processing.
+-   *Distortions* refers to the amount the speech signal is perceived to be changed by the processing.
--   *Naturalness* of the speech signal refers to high natural vs. non-natural a speech signal sounds.
+-   *Naturalness* of the speech signal refers to how natural vs. non-natural a speech signal sounds.
 For example, some types of non-natural speech signals could be such which sound robotic, metallic or muffled.